 Available on Netflix

 Do any of these sound worth watching to you?
-I’d love to hear your opinions on them, and if you enjoyed them as much as I have.
+I’d love to hear your opinions on them, and if you enjoy watching them as much as I have.

-I’ve certainly learned to look past our standard American fare now.
+I’ve certainly learned that it’s a good idea to look past our standard American tv fare now.
 There is a whole world of entertainment out there, waiting to be discovered and enjoyed!

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.